wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.5 =
+- (11 Jul 2012) Added code to delete old avatars (doesn't work if owner of avatars is different to running process), supress errors on chmod and delete of directories and added code to remove all options on uninstallation

 = 1.3.4 =
 - (24 Jun 2012) Detects when Twitter displays a redirect URL when using the avatar API and downloads avatar from that URL instead, ignores